Freshwater Charge Imposed on Panama Canal

-“The industry is currently facing increased price pressures globally, as demand has been hit hard by the coronavirus and markets are adjusting to the new regulations on sulphur levels,” ICS secretary general Guy Platten said, referring to new rules requiring ships to use cleaner fuel.
+“The industry is currently facing increased price pressures globally as demand has been hit hard by the coronavirus and markets are adjusting to the new regulations on sulfur levels.”
+ICS secretary general Guy Platten said – referring to new rules requiring ships to use cleaner fuel.

-The coronavirus epidemic has upended supply chains and already disrupted shipping across the world leading to commercial losses for certain types of shipping, including container lines.
+The coronavirus epidemic has upended supply chains and disrupted ocean freight across the world, leading to commercial losses for certain types of shipping including container lines.

-The industry is also having to pay billions of dollars in extra fuel costs due to the tough new sulphur emissions rules that started in January.
+The industry is also having to pay billions of dollars in extra fuel costs due to the strict sulfur emissions rules that started in January.

 Platten said the global shipping sector was already operating “on the slimmest of margins”.

 “ICS calculates that at current water levels the ‘freshwater charge’ alone could cost global shipping $230 million.
 In a worst case scenario this could be as high as $370 million per year,” he said.

 “Cost hikes in this range, without sufficient warning, places undue pressure on the industry at a sensitive time when we are being asked to invest in a low emissions future,” Platten said.
 He urged the canal authority “to rethink the hasty introduction”.